RossiXu/event-centric-opinion-mining/README.md

 ## Quick Start
 ### Data Format
-**Additional Statement：** We plan to organize an evaluation in CCL2022.
+**Additional Statement：** We organize [an evaluation](http://e-com.ac.cn/ccl2022.html/) in CCL2022.
 So the annoation in test.json is not available currently and we use "O" as replacement.
 After the evaluation, we'll open full dataset.

 Data folder contains two folders: ECOB-EN and ECOB-ZH.